 Yes, it is possible to borrow money from the Plan.
-Loans are permitted in accordance with the Plan Loan Policy attached to this Summary and subject to the limitations of your investment arrangements.
+Loans are permitted in accordance with the Plan Loan Policy and subject to the limitations of your investment arrangements.

-ARTICLE X CLAIMS PROCEDURES
+ARTICLE XI CLAIMS PROCEDURES

 What happens if a domestic relations order is issued with respect to my benefits in the Plan?